 it’s complicated…..sherman & seahawk qb russell wilson (seahawks.com) neither…nor is a common structure that is used to present two negative realities. wickersham uses it in his article to explain that sherman and seahawk quarterback russell wilson are neither friends nor enemies and shares this story from a practice during the summer of 2014, the summer between the two seahawk trips to the super bowl sherman picked off [seahawk quarterback] wilson, [but] it wasn’t enough just to make a great play. he wanted to get inside wilson’s head, to remind [him] that despite his super bowl fame….. sherman still owned his ass.

-pick off means intercept a pass, one way the defense can take the ball from the offense in football. remind means make remember. despite means it wasn’t important to him. owned his ass means easily controlled the situation. it’s an expression that is not literally talking about russell wilson’s ass.
+pick off means intercept a pass, one way the defense can take the ball from the offense in football. remind means make remember. despite means wilson’s super bowl fame wasn’t important to sherman. owned his ass means easily controlled the situation. it’s an expression that is not literally talking about russell wilson’s ass.

 russell wilson’s ass: property of richard sherman?